-Spring training fans will be singing “Take Me Out to the Ballgame” a bit earlier starting in 2020.
-According to the Cactus League Spring Training schedule, the 2020 season will open Feb.
-22, making it one of the earliest starts in the league’s history.
-Cactus League hosts 15 teams for spring training with more than 200 games taking place throughout the Greater Phoenix area from Feb.
-22 through March 22.
+Spring training fans will be back and singing “Take Me Out to the Ballgame” in 2021.
+According to the Cactus League Spring Training schedule, the 2021 season will open on February 28.
+Cactus League hosts 15 teams for spring training with more than 200 games taking place throughout the Greater Phoenix area from February 28 through March 29.

 Here is more information on how you can soak up that brilliant Arizona sun while watching the nation’s best baseball teams as they prepare for the season ahead: